Brindle Hill's Guide To Feeding Your Boston Terrier

 You can see their great body and coat condition here.
 There is no commercial dog food in their diet.

+It's time you take full control over what your dog eats - then you do not have to worry every time you feed your dog what they are really getting.
 If you want to do the VERY BEST you can for you dogs, cook for them!
 Do not believe that you cannot do it - that only dog food companies know what's best for dogs.
 You can do MUCH better.
 When you cook, you KNOW what they are getting.
 You will not have to worry about unknowingly killing your dog with food that has been tainted.
 These Bostons are not just our pets, they are family.
 They deserve to eat what we do.
-The dog food industry just started out as a way to make use of leftover grains, meats and baked goods that were not fit for human consumption during the depression.
+The dog food industry just started out as a way to make use of leftover grains, animal carcasses and baked goods that were not fit for human consumption during the depression.
 Today, that mentality still exists as dog food companies "research" ways to add various supplements to inherently non-nutritive base foods, most of which remain largely undigested and result in too many stools a day, especially in our Boston Terrier breed.
 Many dogs have health problems and allergies as well.
 But if we start with fresh, nutritious foods designed to work in unison with a dog's digestive makeup, we can supply a much higher level of nutrition than what we find in a bag of dog food, no matter how expensive the food is and no matter how great those label ingredients read.
 I think we have to re-train our minds to realize that dogs don't need dog food, they need GOOD food that we can be in control of and purchase ourselves as we would for the rest of the family.
 Portions can be made up ahead and frozen so you do not have to prepare it every night.
-Look to your own supermarket for recipe ingredients - ground beef or chicken (cooked) are great base foods.
-Organic meats are even better.
+Look to your own supermarket for recipe ingredients - ground beef, lamb or chicken (cooked) are great base foods.
+Organic meats are even better if you can afford them.

 That's what we are doing at Brindle Hill.
 We are no longer feeding commercial dog food.
 I am cooking for my dogs as this is the only way I can be sure they are going to stay safe.
 We cannot live at the mercy of corporate America and the greed that has caused this whole recall thing.
 This was a personal choice of ours and we ask that you too at least consider it, especially in light of what we have learned about letting others prepare food for our dogs.
 Our rule of thumb is: "If you are not prepared to eat it yourself, do not feed it to your dogs".

-It costs me more than feeding commercial, but again, we have chosen peace of mind and safety over economy or convenience for our dogs.
+It costs me a little more than feeding commercial, but again, we have chosen peace of mind and safety over economy or convenience for our dogs.
 They are all doing great on the recipe we developed (cooked, not raw) and have many fewer stools (and they are firm), so we feel really good about it.
 It is grain-free and gluten-free.
-We honed it down to just 4 ingredients plus vitamin/mineral and oil supplements, so it is easy and I only have to prepare it every 5 days.
-1 cup of our mixture supplies 491 calories.
-Protein supplied using a dry weight analysis is 40%, fat is 23%, fiber is 2.9% and carbs are 34%.
-Total time in the kitchen is no more than 30 minutes to fully cook and assemble what I need (beef version).
+We honed it down to just 4 ingredients plus vitamin/mineral and oil supplements, so it is easy and I only have to prepare it every couple of weeks.
+If you want to do it fresh and not freeze portions, it can be kept for 5 days in the refrigerator.
+1 cup of our mixture supplies a very nutrient-dense 600 calories/cup.
+Protein supplied using a dry weight analysis is 37%, fat is 25%, fiber is 1.8% and carbs are 36%.
+Total time in the kitchen is no more than 30 minutes to fully cook and assemble what I need (beef & lamb versions).
 I only have one pot to clean.
 None of the ingredients need any cleaning, cutting, peeling or any other preparation.
-The 4 ingredients plus oil supplement are purchased at Sam's Club and Costco.
+3 ingredients plus oil supplement are purchased at Sam's Club and Costco 1 ingredient can be found at Wal-Mart or any grocery store.
 I actually look forward to the whole cooking and feeding ritual now.

-As of July 2007, I have also developed a chicken version of the recipe for those who prefer using chicken or whose dogs like chicken better than beef.
-The standard chicken version supplies 423 calories and contains 39% protein, 21% fat, 3% fiber, 36.5% carbs.
-BUT the great thing is that you can adjust the levels of protein, fat fiber and carbs to suit your own dogs when you cook your own foods.
-Both diets contain the proper ratios of calcium to phosphorus, zinc to copper and omega 6 to omega 3 fatty acids - all very important factors in providing a safe diet that will make them glow.
+All diets contain the proper ratios of calcium to phosphorus, zinc to copper and omega 6 to omega 3 fatty acids - all very important factors in providing a safe diet that will make them glow.
 We have had blood tests done on our first dog and the results came back with all values normal, showing that our dogs are eating a diet that meets the demands of our active Bostons.
 It shows that their organs are functioning well and that there are no deficiencies or excesses in the diets.
 I have spent months reading the National Research Council's textbook on the nutrient requirements of dogs (a lot of math is involved - I had no idea how much till I got into this!!) along with another huge veterinary nutrition text and many other books and resources.
 I have gone into more detail with my nutrients than even nutritional consultants online have done - I asked one about iodine levels in certain foods and she had no idea - just told me "most foods have enough".
 Answers like that don't sit well with me, so I realized early on that I was on my own as I formulated the diets.
-Even the balanceit.com site run by Board Certified Veterinary Nutritionists sells diets that don't make sense - their beef and potato diet contains a HUGE amount of potatoes and a TEENY amount of meat - how can they not know that dogs need more meat than carbs - and that they can get along even with NO carbs?
-I tried their diet once, but the amount to feed was so large that none of my dogs could finish the portions of mostly potato, and I felt like an idiot handing them all this potato and hardly any meat - common sense just said no, this ain't gonna fly.
-I also bought their balanceit canine vitamin supplement that they sell to go with the diets they sell to you, and there aren't even exact amounts of vitamins and minerals on the label - it just says a "minimum" of....Well, anyway, I knew I could do better, so I set out to concentrate the nutrients more like what you would find in dry dog food (giving the ability to feed less) and I also wanted to give them a decent amount of meat!
+Even the site run by Board Certified Veterinary Nutritionists sells diets that don't make sense - their beef and potato diet contains a HUGE amount of potatoes and a TEENY amount of meat - how can they not know that dogs need more meat than carbs?
+I paid $60 to try their recommended package, but the amount to feed was so large that none of my dogs could finish the portions of mostly potato, and I felt like an idiot handing them all this potato and hardly any meat - common sense just said no, this ain't gonna fly.
+I also bought their canine vitamin supplement that they sell to go with the diets they sell to you, and there aren't even exact amounts of vitamins and minerals on the label - it just says a "minimum" of....Well, anyway, I knew I could do better, so I set out to concentrate the nutrients more like what you would find in dry dog foods before thay all went bad (giving the ability to feed less) and I also wanted to give them a decent amount of meat!
 I have run my own feeding trials and I have had other breeders "beta testing" along with me too.
 This is how my "Dog's Alive" diets were born - through a labor of love and a lot of hard study - even two of my vets asked if they could use my diets for their clients!

 NEWS FLASH!